Hofls/useful-info/cookbooks/user-experience.md

         * To delete something - you have to type its name (for confirmation)
     * VLC media player:
         * You stop watching video without reaching its end.
 Next time VLC asks if you want to continue watching.
-* In-app search - allows searching inside application options, great navigation technique (IntelliJ IDEA => Find Action)
-* Sane defaults - couple clicks and everything is working out of the box
-* Simple installation process (minimum user involvement)
-* Instant Sign Up / Log In - via OAUTH, using social network account
-* Infinite-scroll - provides seamless experience when looking at endless content
-* Try to predict user actions and make them easier - e.g. in article with code blocks there is button to copy it
-* Use information visualization (charts/graphs/..) instead of showing a lot of numbers
-* Good setting up experience:
-    * Snyk.io:
-        * Asks what user wants to do (analyze open source code)
-        * Asks where code is located (github)
-        * Asks what snyk is allowed to do (with sane defaults)